Michigan Senate votes to repeal 1931 abortion ban - NewsBreak

 The repeal now heads to the desk of Gov. Gretchen Whitmer.

-The right to abortion is already enshrined in the state’s constitution, after voters passed Proposal 3 in November.
+During November’s election, 57% of Michiganders voted to approve Proposal 3, which essentially undid the Supreme Court’s overturning of Roe V. Wade in Michigan.

 Democratic lawmakers wanted to repeal the 1931 abortion law to circumvent any future confusion about abortion’s legal status in Michigan.
-Michigan House approves repeal of state’s right-to-work law

 Michigan Attorney General Dana Nessel issued a statement in support of Wednesday’s vote to repeal the 1931 law.